“Get Ready for: Life After Graduation” is an exciting and innovative new pilot program for upper-year students living in UW Place Waterloo Court.

 - Alumni in Residence – mentors who share their experiences with you and help guide your growth and development.

 - A workshop series where you learn life skills from subject matter experts.
-Workshop topics include:
+Past workshops have included Networking, Cooking, and Money Matters (how to manage your money).

-The program starts in Fall 2017 for upper-year residents in UW Place Waterloo Court.
+The program is currently running each term for upper-year residents in UW Place Waterloo Court.

 Frequently Asked Questions